sandeep1143/Github_actions_demo/README.md

 # Github_actions_demo
-This is folder for demo
+This is folder for practicing the  github actions